clewisdavis/The-Joy-of-React/course-notes.md

 );
 ```

-- Other properteis that need to be 'camelCased' include:
+- Other properties that need to be 'camelCased' include:

 - `onclick` to `onClick`
 - `tabindex` to `tabIndex`